GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/events-based-behaviors/index.md

     Properties can be hidden if you don't wish to let extension users choose the initial value.

 To show and add properties to your behavior, edit it and click on the "Properties" tab.
-In this example, you can see a behavior called "Health", that has properties to store the health of the object and the minimum time between two hits on the object:
+In this example, you can see a behavior called "Health" that has properties to store the health of the object and the minimum time between two hits on the object:

 ![](pasted/20210907-001003.png)